Photos and video: Tracking Trump's movements before his positive coronavirus test

 Visual timeline of Trump’s movements before his positive coronavirus test

 In the early hours of Oct.
-2, President Trump announced that he and First Lady Melania Trump tested positive for covid-19.
+2, President Trump announced that he and first lady Melania Trump tested positive for the coronavirus.
 Both are experiencing “mild symptoms.”
-At least three people who have been in close proximity to the president — Trump adviser Hope Hicks, Republican National Committee Chairwoman Ronna McDaniel and Sen. Mike Lee (R-Utah)— also have tested positive.
+At least three people who have been in close proximity to the president — Trump adviser Hope Hicks, Republican National Committee Chairwoman Ronna McDaniel and Sen. Mike Lee (R-Utah) — also have tested positive.

-Over the last week, the president has debated Democratic nominee Joe Biden, hosted two rallies, participated in a dozen events and interacted with thousands of supporters and donors.
+Over the last week, the president has debated Democratic nominee Joe Biden, held two rallies, participated in a dozen events and interacted with thousands of supporters and donors.

 Here’s a look at where Trump has been for the last week.